suwebdev/wats-lab-faq/using-bootstrap-with-vuejs.md

 # Bootstrap 4 and Vue.js

 This document describes two ways to add Bootstrap 4 to a Vue.js project.
 The first way is linking to CDN's in the index.html.
 The second way is to use Vue-Bootstrap which will load into the apps main.js like a component.
 If you use the CDN method, you can use standard bootstrap class names provided by the Bootstrap documentation.
-If you use the Vue-Bootstrap component, you'll use class names that are similar to standard Bootstrap, but are prefixed with "**b-**".

 ## Linking to CDN's